henriksommerfeld/blog-hugo/content/article/2019-10-30-gatsby-twitter/index.md

 <blockquote>I should mention that this site I was building was my first ever encounter with Gatsby</blockquote>

-### Breaks build if no Twitter tokens are available
+### Breaks build if no Twitter credentials are available

 Twitter's API requires authentication, so credentials must be provided in the plugin's config.
 But since you don't want to include credentials in version control, it means that you can't simply clone a repo that uses this plugin and build the project (without going through the app registration process on [Twitter's Developer site][5]).